-I will be in Cameroon for Afcon - Caf president Motsepe
+January's Afcon will be 'exceptional' - Caf president Motsepe

-Afcon 2021: Caf president Patrice Motsepe says he will be in Cameroon in January
+Afcon 2021: Caf president Motsepe says next month's finals will be 'exceptional'

 Last updated on .From the section Sport Africa

-The president of the Confederation of African Football (Caf) Patrice Motsepe has reiterated that the delayed Africa Cup of Nations will go ahead as planned.
+The president of the Confederation of African Football (Caf), Patrice Motsepe, has reiterated that the delayed Africa Cup of Nations will go ahead as planned.

 Motsepe was speaking with less than three weeks until the tournament kicks off as he visited Yaounde's Olembe Stadium, which will host the opening match on 9 January.